 Lack of visibility.
 When purchases blend into the routine, it’s common to underestimate their cumulative impact.
 If you haven’t tried tracking expenses before, it’s eye-opening how quickly the small items add up.

 Understanding these drivers helps you see that overspending is not a personal flaw — it’s a predictable result of modern habits.
+In 2026, with the average American household carrying over $10,000 in credit card debt, understanding your spending triggers matters more than ever.

 Find Out What Makes You Overspend